Despite rescue, Seattle startups and banks face SVB blowback

 On Sunday, federal regulators announced that the government would insure all of SVB depositors, even those above the normal Federal Deposit Insurance Corp. limit of $250,000.
 Had they not, many of SVB’s large tech customers would have been left seriously short of funds.
 “Your deposits will be there when you need them,” President Joe Biden said Monday.

-Indeed, Sunday’s rescue meant startups like FlowPlay, a Seattle gaming company with several millions of dollars in its frozen SVB account, was able to transfer around $500,000 in time to make the company’s Wednesday payroll.
+Indeed, Sunday’s rescue meant startups like FlowPlay, a Seattle gaming company with several millions of dollars in its frozen SVB account, were able to transfer around $500,000 in time to make the company’s Wednesday payroll.

-“I was a little worried this morning when we couldn’t log in,” said FlowPlay CEO Derrick Morton, adding that the transfer finally went through around 2:45 p.m. on Mondau.
+“I was a little worried this morning when we couldn’t log in,” said FlowPlay CEO Derrick Morton, adding that the transfer finally went through around 2:45 p.m. on Monday.

 “Companies are … able to transact today, which is very encouraging,” added Hope Cochran, managing director at Madrona Venture Group, a Seattle-based venture capital firm that spent the weekend working with the “large majority” of its 100-plus client companies that bank with SVB and couldn’t touch their funds.

-The federal guarantee also brought “a HUGE sigh of relief” to the many Washington winemakers who used the 40-year-old California bank for financing and other services, said Erik McLaughlin, CEO of Metis, which advises Pacific Northwest wineries.
+The federal guarantee also brought “a huge sigh of relief” to the many Washington winemakers who used the 40-year-old California bank for financing and other services, said Erik McLaughlin, CEO of Metis, which advises Pacific Northwest wineries.

-A concierge at the 901 Fifth building in downtown Seattle, where the SVB’s Seattle branch is located, confirmed that the branch was open Monday.
+A concierge at the building on Fifth Avenue in downtown Seattle where the SVB’s Seattle branch is located confirmed that the branch was open Monday.

 But many anxieties remain.
 The failure Sunday of another bank, New York-based Signature Bank, fueled concerns that regional banks and smaller banks and credit unions might also be vulnerable to bank runs.